Unity-Technologies/VFXToolbox/Documentation~/ImageSequencer.md

 The Pre-Multiply Alpha Processor applies a simple Alpha mask on RGB values to ensure RGB values are pre-multiplied by the alpha channel.
 This process is often required to use your textures in pre-multiplied alpha blend mode.

-When using an Pre-Multiply Alpha processor, the following inspector is displayed:
+When selecting an Pre-Multiply Alpha processor, the following inspector is displayed:

 ![](images/ImageSequencer-PremultiplyAlpha.png)